Women in Portugal: Domestic violence

 Portugal has also ratified the Convention on preventing and combating violence against women and domestic violence.
 Accurate data on violence against women is difficult to obtain, but according to a study published in 2008, 38% of women have experienced physical, psychological and/or sexual violence since the age of 18.

+The Portuguese Criminal Code of 1886 provided for a symbolic punishment of only 6 months exile from the district for killing of a spouse or daughter under 21 caught in the act of adultery/premarital sex, as stipulated by article 372.
+This remained law until the Decree-Law 262/75 of 27 May 1975 repealed article 372 of the Penal Code.
+Adultery (defined differently for women and men) remained a criminal offense until the new 1982 Criminal Code came into force.

+Portugal has the highest percentage in the European Union of women killed by a partner out of the total homicides of women (86% of women who are killed in Portugal are killed by a partner).

 Women in politics

 Traditionally, in Portugal, as in other countries, politics was considered the domain of men.
 However, in recent years more women have been involved.
-As of 2014, 40% of people in parliament identified as female.
+As of 2014, 40% of people in parliament were women.